Underlying mechanisms of phase transitions in scalar-tensor theories: Understanding First-order Scalarization via first principles

-Interpreting the contribution of $r^2 \rt_4$ to Eq.~\eqref{eq: b integral} is slightly harder than the previous terms, and our understanding is not as clear as the previous cases.
-This is because $r^2 \rt_4$ has large positive and negative sections, hence the sign of its integral is not obvious even though it reaches the highest magnitudes in absolute value as a function of $r$.
-We consistently observed that this term makes a positive contribution to $b_0$, hence it tries to inhibit first-order scalarization.
-Moreover, it grows with $|\beta|$ to eventually become the main positive contribution to $b_0$ instead of $2 r^2 \varphi^4 \rt_0$.
-However, the integral of $r^2 \rt_4$ is still consistently smaller in magnitude than that of $- 2 r^2 \varphi^2 \rt_2$, the main negative contributor to $b_0$.
-One reason we have identified is the lack of the $\varphi$ factor in $r^2 \rt_4$.
-Without the slight suppression arising from $\varphi \sim 0.5$ near the stellar surface, the negative and positive portions of $r^2 \rt_4$ in Figure~\ref{fig: b integral terms} become comparable, and they cancel each other more efficiently when integrated.
+Interpreting $I_4$, that is, the contribution of $r^2 \rt_4$ to Eq.~\eqref{eq: b integral}, is slightly harder than the previous terms, and our understanding is not as clear as the previous cases.
+This is because $r^2 \rt_4$ has large positive and negative sections, hence the sign of its integral $I_4$ is not obvious.
+We consistently observed that this term makes a positive contribution to $b_0$ as is evident in Figure~\ref{fig: integral_terms}, hence it tries to inhibit first-order scalarization.
+Moreover, $I_4$ eventually becomes the main positive contribution to $b_0$ when $\beta$ becomes sufficiently negative, yet it is still dominated by the negative contribution from $I_2$.
+One reason we have identified for this observation is the lack of the $\varphi$ factor in $r^2 \rt_4$ (the integrand of $I_4$), which is present in $- 2 r^2 \varphi^2 \rt_2$ (the integrand of $I_2$).
+Without the slight suppression arising from $\varphi \sim 0.5$ near the stellar surface, the negative and positive portions of $r^2 \rt_4$ become of similar magnitude, see Figure~\ref{fig: b integral terms}, and they cancel each other more efficiently when integrated, unlike the case for $- 2 r^2 \varphi^2 \rt_2$.